 Get there One hour 10 minutes by train from London Victoria to Lewes, then a 10-minute walk to Pell’s Pool; around two hours by car.

-Get there One hour 20 minutes by train from London Victoria to Arundel; around one hour 45 minutes by car.
+Get there One hour 30 minutes by train from London Victoria to Arundel; around two hours by car.

 The Elizabethan and Tudor buildings of Sissinghurst Castle are stunning enough, but they take on a whole new level when the garden flowers blossom.
 And if you don’t know your honeysuckle from your hyacinths, join one of the guided walking tours around the planted and wild flowers that surround the estate.
 Best of all, the ticket price includes a cream tea in the restaurant – sign us up.